The IMPORTANCE OF FACIALS

 After receiving a facial, makeup goes on more smoothly and evenly.
 You may be surprised at how little, if any, is needed.
 In terms of skincare products, a facial will help make sure you are getting your money’s worth.
 An esthetician deeply cleanses and exfoliates the face, allowing all your products to fully absorb and do their jobs properly.
 Having your skin examined by a professional can also teach you a lot about what products are appropriate for your skin type.

 Anti-aging Treatments: Facials are the best anti-aging treatment around.
 Treating yourself to a facial every so often will decrease your chances of having to dish out money for expensive procedures and injections.
 Facials improve the skin’s tone, texture, and elasticity by counteracting the damaging effects of air pollution and sun exposure.

 Refreshed and Relaxed Skin:

 With each facial, a facial massage is often incorporated.
 The massage alone works wonders on tired, wrinkled skin.
-An esthetician is trained on how to appropriately massage the face.
-Believe or not, certain areas of the face need to be massaged in different ways.
-If done incorrectly, a massage can do more harm than good, and lead to sagging The massage also encourages lymphatic drainage as it flushes out toxins while promoting circulation.
+An esthetician is trained in how to appropriately massage the face.
+Believe it or not, certain areas of the face need to be massaged in different ways.
+If done incorrectly, a massage can do more harm than good, and lead to sagging the massage also encourages lymphatic drainage as it flushes out toxins while promoting circulation.